iRocker Cruiser vs iRocker All-Around vs iRocker Sport

 Repair Kit – In the kit, you’ll find a valve wrench, 2 patches, and glue (The glue is dependent on shipping requirements).

-Fibreglass Paddle (Cruiser and All-Around) – If you purchase the iRocker Cruiser or All-Around you get an adjustable fiberglass paddle.
+Fiberglass Paddle – If you purchase the iRocker Cruiser, Sports or All-Around, you get an adjustable fiberglass paddle.
 While fiberglass paddles aren’t the best available, the iRocker version is one of the better ones.
 It adjusts from 67” – 85” with an easy dual pin locking system.

 We haven’t ever nor heard anyone having problems with the joints slipping which is common with cheaper paddles at their break down points.
 It can be broken down into 3 pieces measuring only 35” once it has, fitting perfectly in the pack.
 You’ll hardly notice the paddle in the pack either weighing in at only 2 lbs.